Transitions in Dynamic Point Labeling: Simultaneous Transitions

 \begin{problem} Given a weighted transition \WeightedTransition{R M A}{w} and $k \in \mathbb R_0^+$, can we assign a movement direction to each diagonal movement such that the total penalty~$W$ is at most $k$? \end{problem}

-\begin{restatable}{theorem}{hardnessTheorem} It is \NPComplete to decide whether $W$ is at most $k$ for \WeightedTransition{R M A}{w}. \end{restatable} \begin{proof} We first argue containment in \NP.
+\begin{theorem} It is \NPComplete to decide whether $W$ is at most $k$ for \WeightedTransition{R M A}{w}. \end{theorem} \begin{proof} We first argue containment in \NP.
 Given a movement direction for each label, we can check each pair of labels and compute the penalty of the overlaps.
-If the total penalty~$W$ is at most $k$ then we have a solution to Problem~\ref{prob:rma-minimize-overlaps}, otherwise the given directions do not lead to a valid solution.
-Hence Problem~\ref{prob:rma-minimize-overlaps} is contained in \NP.
+If the total penalty~$W$ is at most $k$ then we have a solution to \cref{prob:rma-minimize-overlaps}, otherwise the given directions do not lead to a valid solution.
+Hence \cref{prob:rma-minimize-overlaps} is contained in \NP.

-To prove \NP-hardness, we build a reduction from \PlanarMonotoneMaxTwoSAT onto Problem~\ref{prob:rma-minimize-overlaps}.
-Arguments that \PlanarMonotoneMaxTwoSAT is \NPHard can be found in~\cite[Theorem 7]{Buchin.2019}.
-The hardness reduction for \PlanarMonotoneMaxTwoSAT uses a reduction from \PlanarMaxTwoSAT, which was shown to be \NPHard in~\cite{Guibas.1993} by using a planarity-preserving reduction from \PlanarThreeSAT.
+To prove \NP-hardness, we build a reduction from \PlanarMonotoneMaxTwoSAT onto \cref{prob:rma-minimize-overlaps}.
+Arguments that \PlanarMonotoneMaxTwoSAT is \NPHard can be found in Buchin, Polishchuk, Sedov, and Voronov~\cite[Theorem 7]{Buchin.2019}.
+The hardness reduction for \PlanarMonotoneMaxTwoSAT uses a reduction from \PlanarMaxTwoSAT, which was shown to be \NPHard in Guibas et al.~\cite{Guibas.1993} by using a planarity-preserving reduction from \PlanarThreeSAT.
 The incidence graph of \PlanarThreeSAT instances used in the reduction, can be embedded in rectangular grids of polynomial-size~\cite[Section 3]{Cabello.2003}.
-We therefore also consider only an orthogonal embedding for the incidence graph in our reduction.\footnote{An illustration of such a rectilinear layout and its use in a hardness-proof for a map labeling-related problem can be found in~\cite{Knuth.1992}.} Furthermore, the incidence graph of a \PlanarMonotoneMaxTwoSAT instance can be embedded in the plane in a way such that all variables are placed on a straight line, all occurrences of the positive variables are on one side and all negative occurrences on the other side of that line~\cite{Berg.2010}.
-Our reduction is inspired by previous proofs on the $\mathsf{NP}$-completeness of point labeling problems in the four-position model from~\cite{Formann.1991, Marks.1991}.
+We therefore also consider only an orthogonal embedding for the incidence graph in our reduction.\footnote{An illustration of such a rectilinear layout and its use in a hardness-proof for a map labeling-related problem can be found in Knuth and Raghunathan~\cite{Knuth.1992}.} Furthermore, the incidence graph of a \PlanarMonotoneMaxTwoSAT instance can be embedded in the plane in a way such that all variables are placed on a straight line, all occurrences of the positive variables are on one side and all negative occurrences on the other side of that line~\cite{Berg.2010}.
+Our reduction is inspired by previous proofs on the $\mathsf{NP}$-completeness of point labeling problems in the four-position model from Formann and Wagner~\cite{Formann.1991} and Marks and Shieber~\cite{Marks.1991}.

 Given a monotone planar 2-SAT formula $F$ in CNF with $n$ clauses, $C_1$ to $C_n$.\footnote{ In the literature $n$ usually denotes the number of variables in a \textsc{SAT}-instance; not clauses.
 However, asymptotically this is irrelevant for our reduction: A \PlanarMonotoneMaxTwoSAT-instance with $n$ clauses has up to $2n$ distinct variables, thus our reduction is still polynomial in time and size. } We construct an instance of \WeightedTransition{R M A}{w}, consisting of only labels that require diagonal movement.
 Each diagonal moving label must choose a movement direction such that there the total penalty $W$ is at most $k$, if and only if we can satisfy at least $n - k$ clauses of $F$.